A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Preliminaries

-The following lemma is stated in \cite{Kinnunen2007} only for subsolutions bounded from below, but approximating by the truncations as above, we can use it for all positive subsolutions. \begin{lemma}[Lemma 5.1 \cite{Kinnunen2007}] Let $u \geq 0$ be a weak sub-solution to \eqref{structure} and \eqref{EQ1} in
+The following lemma is stated in \cite{Kinnunen2007} for subsolutions $u$ with $u \ge \epsilon > 0$ but approximating by truncations as above, we can use it for all non-negative subsolutions $u \ge 0$. \begin{lemma}[Lemma 5.1 \cite{Kinnunen2007}] Consider weak subsolutions to \eqref{structure} and \eqref{EQ1}.
+There exist positive constants $C = C(n,p, \Lambda)$ and $\theta(n,p)$ such that for all $\sigma \in (1,2)$, all $s > 0$ and all weak subsolutions $u \geq 0$ in